The 2020 Johnson & Amoy Achong Caribbean Writers Prize Announcement

 The 2020 Shortlist

-Three emerging TT writers are now vying for the non-fiction category prize in the second year of the Johnson and Amoy Achong Caribbean Writers Prize.
+Three emerging TT writers vied for the non-fiction category prize in the second year of the Johnson and Amoy Achong Caribbean Writers Prize.

 They are, in alphabetical order: